Are you thinking about visiting Italy but wondering if it’s doable with a baby or toddler?

 You want to cycle in Italy.
-Yes, you can use a trailer, but outside of the incredible Dolomites valley bike paths, I wouldn’t recommend cycling with a baby trailer.
+Yes, you can use a trailer, but outside of the incredible Dolomites valley bike paths and other dedicated bike pathes like those in Lake Garda, I wouldn’t recommend cycling with a baby trailer.
 The roads are too narrow and curvy and there are too many inexperienced drivers (visitors) on the roads.

 You’re looking for easy things that are baby or toddler-focused.
 While there are plenty of fun things to do with your baby or toddler, the activities aren’t usually focused on them.
 For example, you’ll find a few children’s museums in Italy, while I see them everywhere in the US.

 When to Go to Italy With a Baby Or Toddler